 Thinsulate is an insulating material developed by 3M that was initially developed for use in clothing.
 It is composed of very small fibers of polyester and olefin.
 It normally has a scrim layer on one or both sides to protect the fibers.
 These fibers do not absorb water, so any water that gets in the wall will not be absorbed by the insulation.
 But, Thinsulate is not a vapor barrier — that is, it allows water vapor to pass through it.
 It comes in various thicknesses and weights.
 It is flexible and can readily be bonded to the walls with something like 3M 90 spray adhesive.

-As near as I can tell from the Rockywoods.com data on Thinsulate, it has an R value of about R3.3 per inch.
+As near as I can tell from the Rockywoods.com data on Thinsulate and the 3M datasheet, it has an R value of about R3.0 to R3.3 per inch.

 Hein on the Sprinter Forum has used Thinsulate in combination with EZ-Cool and Reflectex to insulate his van.
 EZcool is a thin layer (3/16 inch) of closed cell polyethyene foam with a layer of aluminum on each side.
 In Hein’s method the EZcool goes in first near the van wall, but not glued to it, then the Thinsulate goes in as the next layer, and then a layer of Reflectex is installed as the inside layer.
 This post on the Sprinter forum has some details on the installation.
 Hein also offers a good price on Thinsulate that is well suited to vans — about $1.78 per sqft for 1.5 inch, 600 gm/sm material.